MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/quickstart.md

    Navigate to [https://va.ai.dynamics.com](https://va.ai.dynamics.com) in your browser to open the Virtual Agent Designer environment.

    On the **Create a new bot** screen, select the template you want to use, either General or Retail.
-Then specify a name and environment for the bot, and select **Create**.
+Then specify a name and region for the bot, and select **Create**.

    > ![Create a new bot](media/create-new-bot.PNG)